bookmarks

 The friction problem

 Even when you do want to go back, the experience is working against you.
+Some platforms make it worse, like Reddit, which only shows your most recent 1,000 saved items.
 Consider what happens when you try to find a specific post you saved three months ago:

 1. You need to remember which platform it was on.